arisarae/the_goal/README.md

 13. Log in to the accounts and create 3 product each using `Add Product`.

-14. Modify a `README.md` file in the root directory, fill it with the information needed, and do another git add, commit, push with the commit message `"docs: update README.md - Assignment 4"`
+14. Modify the `README.md` file in the root directory, fill it with the information needed, and do another git add, commit, push with the commit message `"docs: update README.md - Assignment 4"`

 ---